 New hourly paid teachers of mathematics and systems analysis for spring 2018

 The Department of Mathematics and Systems Analysis is seeking

 New hourly-paid teachers in Mathematics and Systems Analysis for spring term 2018

 We expect the applicants to have completed at least 20 credits of mathematical studies at university level with good grades, as well as showing interest towards being a teacher.
 If you have previous experience in teaching, it is considered as an advantage, but is not necessary.
 The work consists mainly of assisting first year bachelor level mathematics' courses and correcting exams and exercises.
 This is a part time job (4 hours/week).

 We expect the applicants to have completed the course they are interested in.
 This is a part time job (2 or 4 hours/week).

-We are seeking teachers for the following courses in autumn 2017:
+We are seeking teachers for the following courses in spring 2018:

 The salary is 30-35 euros/hour based on your education level.
+In addition, a fixed amount of exam and exercise correction hours will be added to the teaching hours.
 Please note!
-These jobs are meant mainly to Aalto University students.
+These jobs are meant for Aalto University students.
 Most of the courses are taught in Finnish.

 Apply for this job through eRecruitment system.